Lifesaving Animal Service Contracts

-- The rescue agency is required to accept all animals impounded or animals surrendered during all business hours during the period of the contract.
+- The Animal-Services Agency is required to accept all animals impounded or animals surrendered during all business hours during the period of the contract.

 II.
 Fast-Tracking Vulnerable Pets and Release to Rescue Organizations

 The most vulnerable pets (e.g., very young kittens and puppies, and pregnant or senior animals) should spend as little time as possible in the shelter environment.
-Contracts should empower the organization to use foster homes as much as possible.
+Contracts should empower the Animal-Services Agency to use foster homes or other rescue organizations as much as possible.

 - Litters of kittens or puppies under the age of 8 weeks found as strays are not required to be held for the mandatory stray hold if placed to ensure a live outcome including, without limitation, adoption, foster, transfer, or transport programs.

 - Animals presented as strays that may have a compromised immune system, such as the very young, ill or elderly, may be placed into temporary foster care during the mandatory stray hold period.

 - Animals that are believed to be pregnant may be placed into temporary foster care during the mandatory stray hold period.